Dre Campbell Farm

 3. Insecticidal Soap

 Insecticidal soap is effective against a wide variety of pests.
+What’s great about it is that it’s generally non-toxic to humans and biodegradable.

-What’s great about it is that it’s non-toxic and it’s biodegradable.
-It also doesn’t leave any harmful residues behind, which makes it a great choice for people who are concerned about the environment.
+It also doesn’t leave any harmful residues behind.
+This makes it a great choice for people who are concerned about the environment.

 You can buy an insecticidal soap (this is a good brand) to kill gall mites, aphids, spider mites, and whiteflies.